-Follow these steps to install the GX7100 chassis:
+Follow these steps to install the GX7300 chassis:

-- 1. Place the GX7100 chassis on a sturdy, level surface.
+- 1. Place the GX7300 chassis on a sturdy, level surface.
 Leave space behind the chassis for ventilation. - 2.
 Turn off the power switches. - 3.
 Connect the power cable to the chassis and an outlet. - 4.
-Install an embedded controller (master configuration, GX7100) or a remote controller (slave configuration, GX7110) to slot #1 if not installed. - 5.
-Turn on the chassis power and the optional external system (for slave installation turn on the sale first) - 6.
-Install the GxChassis software. - 7.
-Configure your system using the PXI/PCI Explorer applet. - 8.
-Install any additional drivers for PXI instruments.
+Install an embedded controller (master configuration, GX7300 / GX7305) or a remote controller (slave configuration, GX7310 / GX7312 / GX7315) to slot #1 if not installed. - 5.
+For a master chassis, connect a keyboard, mouse and VGA monitor to the controller using the controller's front panel connections or the peripheral connections located on the rear of the chassis. - 6.
+Turn on the chassis power and the optional external system (for slave installation turn on the sale first).

-- 9. Turn off the system. - 10.
-Install PXI modules into the chassis as described in the next procedure. - 11.
+- 7. Install the GxChassis software. - 8.
+Configure your system using the PXI/PCI Explorer applet. - 9.
+Install any additional drivers for PXI instruments. - 10.
+Turn off the system. - 11.
+Install PXI modules into the chassis as described in the next procedure. - 12.
 Turn on the chassis power switch and follow the Found New Hardware Wizard instructions for new instruments installed.

-GX7100 Master and GX7110 Slave Configurations
+GX73xx Master and Slave Configurations